mauritssilvis/darts/cli/java/README.md

 ##### Quadro

-The Quadro 240 board is a dartboard that has quadruple fields in addition to the usual single, double and triple fields.
+The Quadro 240 board is a dartboard that has quadruple fields in addition to the usual single, double and triple fields (see [Print a dartboard](#22-print-a-dartboard)).
 The following command can be used to generate a checkout table for a double-out darts game using this board:

 ```shell
 darts checkouts -b quadro 501 501
 ```

-The result output shows there are six seven-dart checkouts for a score of 501 points:
+The resulting output shows there are six seven-dart checkouts for a score of 501 points:

 ```markdown
 | Score |   1 |   2 |   3 |   4 |   5 |   6 |   7 | # |